nategphillips/rkr/README.md

 A Python implementation of the Rydberg-Klein-Rees method and radial Schrödinger equation.

+## Roadmap

+RKR:

+- [ ] Implement iterative subdivision integration for $f$ and $g$
+- [ ] Use Gauss-Mehler and Gauss-Legendre quadrature where appropriate

+Radial:

+- [ ] Extrapolate data inward and outward using exponential and/or inverse-power terms
+- [ ] Interpolate using piecewise polynomials

 ## License and Copyright

 Copyright (C) 2025 Nathan G. Phillips